• Skip to primary navigation

 Save this for later!

-Seeing God through nature seems natural, but it takes some training to learn to truly recognize, worship, and connect with God through nature.
+Discovering God’s character through nature seems natural, but it takes some training to learn to truly recognize, worship, and connect with the God of the Bible through nature.

 One of my friend’s boys woke up with the sun one day, and discovered the beauty of the sunrise.
 “God made the sky for me and it is so beautiful!
 It makes my heart happy!” he told his mom.